alexander-danilenko/youtube-audiobook-download-helper/SPECS.md

 - Translation files must be located in `src/i18n/locales/` directory (e.g., `en.json`, `ukr.json`)
 - Translation system must support placeholder replacement for dynamic content (e.g., `{variable}` syntax)
 - Language state must be synchronized between URL, localStorage, and application state

+### REQ0041: Color Theme Switcher
+- Provide a theme switcher button in the application header that allows users to toggle between light and dark color themes
+- Display a sun icon (Brightness7) when in light mode and a moon icon (Brightness4) when in dark mode (icon represents the current mode)
+- The button background and icon color must always be white (#FFFFFF), regardless of the current theme mode
+- Toggle theme mode when the button is clicked
+- Persist theme preference in browser localStorage under the key `app-theme`
+- Automatically detect and apply system color scheme preference on first visit if no stored preference exists
+- Use `prefers-color-scheme` media query to detect system preference (defaults to light mode if detection is unavailable)
+- Apply theme colors consistently across all application components (background, text, primary colors, etc.)
+- Provide tooltips on the theme switcher button that display translated text indicating the action (switch to dark mode / switch to light mode)
+- Include appropriate ARIA labels on the theme switcher button for accessibility
+- Use translation keys (`theme_switch_to_dark`, `theme_switch_to_light`) for all tooltip and ARIA label text to support internationalization
+- Update theme immediately upon toggle without requiring page refresh
+- Maintain theme state across page refreshes by restoring from localStorage